Multics > About

 multicians.org Web Site

 The Multics website was begun by Tom Van Vleck in 1994, as a way to display the content of the FAQ files for the USENET group alt.os.multics on the new World Wide Web.
-After almost 30 years, the website has grown to 487 HTML files comprising over 540K lines, 662 graphic images, and 1794 PDF files, thanks to the contributions of many Multicians.
+After over 30 years, the website has grown to 487 HTML files comprising over 540K lines, 662 graphic images, and 1794 PDF files, thanks to the contributions of many Multicians.
 This page is a guide for editors of the Multicians web pages.

 There are PowerPoint Slides describing the site's features.